BetterBuiltFool/event_handler/README.md

         # Things
 ```

-Methods cannot be late registered, unlike regular callables.
+Methods cannot be late registered, unlike regular functions.
 Classes can be late registered, but the event manager will not pick up on existing instances.

 For more information on Pygame events, including a list of event type with descriptions, see [here](https://www.pygame.org/docs/ref/event.html)